flutter/plugins/packages/url_launcher/url_launcher/README.md

 encodes query parameters.
 Using `queryParameters` will result in spaces being converted to `+` in many cases.

-## Handling missing URL receivers
+### Handling missing URL receivers

 A particular mobile device may not be able to receive all supported URL schemes.
-For example, a tablet may not have a cellular radio and thus no support for launching a URL using the `sms` scheme, or a device may not have an email app and thus no support for launching a URL using the `email` scheme.
+For example, a tablet may not have a cellular radio and thus no support for launching a URL using the `sms` scheme, or a device may not have an email app and thus no support for launching a URL using the `mailto` scheme.

-We recommend checking which URL schemes are supported using the [`canLaunch`](https://pub.dev/documentation/url_launcher/latest/url_launcher/canLaunch.html) method prior to calling `launch`.
-If the `canLaunch` method returns false, as a best practice we suggest adjusting the application UI so that the unsupported URL is never triggered; for example, if the `email` scheme is not supported, a UI button that would have sent email can be changed to redirect the user to a web page using a URL following the `http` scheme.
+We recommend checking which URL schemes are supported using the [`canLaunch`](https://pub.dev/documentation/url_launcher/latest/url_launcher/canLaunch.html) in most cases.
+If the `canLaunch` method returns false, as a best practice we suggest adjusting the application UI so that the unsupported URL is never triggered; for example, if the `mailto` scheme is not supported, a UI button that would have sent feedback email could be changed to instead open a web-based feedback form using an `https` URL.

 ## Browser vs In-app Handling
 By default, Android opens up a browser when handling URLs.
 You can pass